Dune II: The Battle for Arrakis

 Digital voices and effects are present, with some death screams and frequently-reused “Moving out!” kinds of acknowledgments from units.
 While units all share these same phrases, each House does get a unique “narrator” updating you on the status of building and constructions.
 Music is excellent and fits the game perfectly with dark, sci-fi themes.
 About the only annoying tune is the frenetic action MIDI that plays whenever enemies or sandworms start to encroach on your territory.
 Perhaps its because it’s the most overplayed of the bunch, but it’s also a little too fast for the game.
 And on a side note, the fact that you can run over infantry with vehicles is hilarious, but the squish they make is priceless.

 The A.I. is surprisingly good considering its age and what it must constantly keep track of.
 It’s capable at attacking and self-preservation, quite good at pathfinding, and offers a fairly tenacious challenge as your opponent.
 It also appears to actually build its base in most of the levels, eschewing a pre-built, pre-placed scenario you’re meant to overcome (as in later RTS games).
 I read complaints that the A.I. was pretty inept, but these appear to be in regards to the way it’s able to be cheated.
 I think it does just fine in standard play.
-It’s not flawless, of course, and you’d be wise to keep an eye on any of your major attacking or defending groups.
+Your own groups aren’t flawless though, and you’d be wise to keep an eye on any key attackers or defenders.
 Units can’t fire over each other, and must often be repositioned to get them all to fire on approaching enemies.
 Some in “guard” mode just outright ignore enemies right next to them for no apparent reason, and must be manually targeted.
-This can cause a fair amount of trouble with large attack or defense groups, and especially if you’re not at least monitoring their progress.

 Your enemy also charges directly from their base to yours – head in the direction they came from and you’ll find their base.
 They occasionally drop units behind you by air, but they never flank.
 They also elect to send a steady stream of units out after you, rather than massing an unstoppable armada, and are pretty weak at defense (they’ll just keep rebuilding whatever structure you destroyed instead of attacking from a second base or rebuilding in a different area).
 RTS vets might get bored with its simplicity, but overall, the A.I. puts up a competent fight.